 Move on When Ready (MOWR)

-Georgia’s Move on When Ready (MOWR) program provides eligible Georgia high school students with the opportunity to take approved college courses for credit towards both their high school graduation and college degree requirements at little or no cost to the student.
+Georgia’s Move on When Ready (MOWR) program is a Dual Enrollment program that provides eligible Georgia high school students with the opportunity to take approved college courses for credit towards both their high school graduation and college degree requirements at little or no cost to the student.

-The MOWR program provides a student-specific award amount to the college or university the eligible student attends to be applied to the student’s tuition, mandatory fees and required textbooks.
-MOWR students may incur some expenses for course-related fees and supplies (such as course lab or material fees) as well as optional fees charged by the college or university (such as parking, housing, and meal plan expenses).
-The MOWR program covers courses approved and published in the MOWR Course Directory for the institution and term the student attends.
+The MOWR program provides funding directly to the college or university to be applied to the student’s tuition, mandatory fees and required textbooks.
+MOWR students may have some expenses for course-related fees and supplies (such as course lab or material fees) as well as optional fees charged by the college or university (such as parking, housing, and meal plan expenses).
+The MOWR program covers courses approved and published in the MOWR Course Directory for the institution and term the student attends only.
 Students opting to take a course that is not published in the MOWR Course Directory are responsible for any expenses resulting from enrollment in that course.
 Students may be charged a lost or damaged book fee for any textbook not returned in the condition or by the deadline required by their college or university.
 Students are encouraged to discuss possible out-of-pocket expenses with their Dual Enrollment/MOWR Coordinator before making a final decision to participate in the program.

-Review the dual enrollment/MOWR admission requirements and deadlines page.
-Any questions regarding the requirements and deadlines should be directed to the Dual Enrollment/MOWR Coordinator for the college or university the student is interested in attending.
+Review the Dual Enrollment/MOWR admission requirements and deadlines page.
+Any questions regarding the requirements and deadlines should be directed to the Dual Enrollment/MOWR Coordinator for the college or university you are interested in attending.

 - Mandatory course prerequisites and co-requisites;